moorekevin/dtu-02476-mlops-project/reports/README.md

 ![overview](figures/overview.png)

+The figure above shows the overall architecture of our system and the services we use.
+The process starts locally, where we experiment with different parameters using Weights & Biases (W&B) and Hydra for configuration management.
+Once optimal parameters are identified, we create a new branch, commit the changes, and push them to GitHub.

+From GitHub, the Continuous Integration pipeline kicks in.
+We use GitHub Actions to run various checks, including code formatting, linting, and unit tests.
+If all actions pass, the branch can be merged into the main branch.
+This ensures that the codebase remains clean and functional.

+Merging into the main branch triggers a build process in Google Cloud Platform (GCP).
+The Docker image is built using `train.dockerfile` for training or `api.dockerfile` for deployment, depending on the use case.
+The resulting Docker image is stored in GCP Artifact Registry as the latest version.

+For model training, the image is deployed to Google Compute Engine, where the model is trained with the new configurations.
+Once training is complete, the updated model is deployed via a FastAPI application.
+This API serves predictions and is hosted on a scalable platform (e.g., Google App Engine).

+End users can interact with the system by querying the FastAPI endpoint or using our simple UI.
+The Dockerized API ensures consistency and easy scaling.
+If users need the source code, they can clone it directly from GitHub.
+For deploying the latest updates, they can pull the newest Docker image.

+This architecture ensures smooth collaboration, reproducibility, and scalable deployment for both model training and serving.

 ### Question 30

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**